activecell/activecell-api/history/timesheet_transactions.md

 Query parameters
 ----------------
-* pd [String] A system-defined BSON ObjectId identifier for the period
+* period_id [String] A system-defined BSON ObjectId identifier for the period
-* a [String] A system-defined BSON ObjectId identifier for the employee activity
+* employee\_activity_id [String] A system-defined BSON ObjectId identifier for the employee activity
-* pt [String] A system-defined BSON ObjectId identifier for the product
+* product_id [String] A system-defined BSON ObjectId identifier for the product
-* c [String] A system-defined BSON ObjectId identifier for the customer
+* customer_id [String] A system-defined BSON ObjectId identifier for the customer
-* e [String] A system-defined BSON ObjectId identifier for the employee
+* employee_id [String] A system-defined BSON ObjectId identifier for the employee

 Fields (order of fields is prescriptive for JSON Array)